 While some personal loan lenders specifically offer wedding loans, many personal loans can be used to pay for your dress, ceremony, reception, or even your honeymoon.
 There are lenders that allow you to borrow up to $20,000, or even more, depending on your needs.

-If you’re shopping for personal loans, here are some personal loan lenders to consider:
+So, if you’re shopping for a wedding loan, here are some personal loan lenders to consider:

 |Lender||Fixed rates||Min. credit score|